dlr-sp/simdize/README.md

 All functions and types of the library reside in the `simd_access` namespace (in short `sa`).
 The library contains these general components:
-1. The `sa::index`, which represents a simd index to a consecutive sequence of elements, and an `sa::index_array`, which represents randomly indexed elements in a simd type.
+1. The `sa::index`, which represents a simd index to a consecutive sequence of elements.
+In addition, `stdx::simd` instantiated with an integral data type can be used as simd index to represents randomly indexed elements.
 1. A `SIMD_ACCESS` macro, which can be used to access variables as simd or scalar variables (depending on the index type passed to it).
 The variables can also be stored in an array-of-structure (AOS) layout.
 1. An `sa::loop` function, which iterates over a given range of indices.
 Residual iterations are handled properly.